xsdk-project/ATPESC2018HandsOnLessons/_lessons/krylov_amg/lesson.md

 {% include qanda question='What do you observe about the number of iterations and times?' answer='Number of iterations and times improve' %}

 {% include qanda question='How many restarts were required for the last run using -k 50?'  answer='None, since the number of iterations is 49.
-Here full GMRES was used.'
+Here full GMRES was used.'%}

 ### Run 2 (Run GMRES(50) with increasing problem sizes)